 Hospice care is covered under the Medicare Hospice Benefit and provides for months of care and support.
 All expenses including care, medications, medical equipment, and supplies are covered by Medicare.
 Medicaid and most private insurances also have a hospice benefit.
 As a nonprofit, Lower Cape Fear Hospice never refuses anyone care based on their ability to pay.

-How do I Get Hospice Care for Myself or a Loved One?
+How do I Get Comfort Care for Myself or a Loved One?

 Anyone can refer someone for hospice care: a family member, friend, pastor, doctor, and even the patient themselves.
 Simply submit the online referral form or give us a call at 800-733-1476.
 We’ll answer your questions and schedule an assessment to determine if hospice care is appropriate.
 From there, we’ll coordinate with your doctor to get you or your loved one the care and support they need.